danthegoodman1/cloudComputingCourse/09-cassandra/README.md

 # Module 9: An Introduction to Cassand (and Scylla) <!-- omit in toc -->

+**Note:** This tutorial does not cover setting up authentication to the DB.
+We assume this is on some VPC that already has protection layers setup, and the DB is interfaced indirectly through an API.
+In a production setup, clustering keys and basic user/passwords should be setup to secure the nodes and cluster.

+For Speed of learning authentication is ignored so we can rapidly setup the node and cluster.

+*See [https://www.linode.com/docs/databases/cassandra/deploy-scalable-cassandra/#enable-security-features](https://www.linode.com/docs/databases/cassandra/deploy-scalable-cassandra/#enable-security-features) for more on clustering and authentication*

 ## Table of Contents <!-- omit in toc -->
 - [What is Cassandra?](#what-is-cassandra)
 - [Cassandra vs. Scylla?](#cassandra-vs-scylla)